-To get started, check out this savvy Corporate Bylaws Template with an example that you can customize yourself.
+To get started, check out a savvy Corporate Bylaws Template with an example that you can customize yourself.
 Also, if you have a legal representative or someone that’s familiar with going through state law, here’s a link to the annotated Chapter 2 of the Montana state code.

 Once you and your team decide it’s time to form the initial corporation, file your non-profit Articles of Incorporation or submit them via mail to the Sec. of State.
 Information you’ll need includes:

 What we’re referring to here is a physical, often very nice looking “book” or binder where copies of all the most critical pieces of paperwork are kept and managed.
 And yes, that’s along with the many modern ways of tracking and compiling information on your non-profit.
 They’re somewhat of a corporate formality, but extremely common and highly-advised.